anion gap low

 Lab or calculation error (a very common reason)

-As mentioned earlier, most of the anion gap low estimates are due to laboratory errors.
+As mentioned earlier, many anion gap low results are due to laboratory errors.
 This is emphasized in both the JAMA evaluation study [4] and in the AJCP analysis of negative anion gap [8].

 In clinical settings, often the error is in the calibration of the measuring instrument.
-On the other hand, errors related to sample storage are also fairly common.
-Sometimes, less frequently, some substances may interact with sodium or potassium, which may lower the measurement results.
+Errors related to sample storage are also fairly common.
+Sometimes certain substances may interact with sodium or potassium measurements, lowering the result.

-Therefore, I would recommended to repeat the examination if no clear clinical cause is found, as highlighted in JAMA [4].
+Therefore, I would recommend repeating the examination if no clear clinical cause is found, as highlighted in the JAMA study [4].

 Low albumin: the most frequent real cause

-Albumin is a large and strongly negatively charged protein.
-This accounts for the majority of the unmeasured anions, leaving the anion gap mostly positive, as explained in StatPearls [1] and the NEJM review [2].
+Albumin is a large and strongly negatively charged protein that accounts for the majority of unmeasured anions, keeping the anion gap mostly positive, as explained in StatPearls [1] and the NEJM review [2].

-For every 1 g/dL drop of albumin, the anion gap drops by approximately 2.5 mmol/L, according to the StatPearls review [1].
+For every 1 g/dL drop of albumin, the anion gap drops by approximately 2.5 mmol/L [1].

 Albumin drops in several different medical states: